 For over fifteen years, A-ROSA has been the market leader for premium holidays on the Danube, Douro, Rhine, Rhône and Seine.
 What is it that makes city breaks by ship so appealing?
 The opportunity for guests to discover different cities, towns and landscapes.
 For us it’s a privilege to be able to explore iconic destinations and lesser-known locales – and we love to share it with our guests.
 While we will always do all we can to give our guests a care free holiday, we will always care aboutthe people and places our visits touch.

-What makes city breaks by ship so appealing?
-The opportunity for guests to discover and explore cities and landscapes.
-And a recent study has shown that, all things considered, inland navigation is the most environmentally friendly mode of transport, surpassing even train travel.
+Our cruises take us right into areas where people live, which is one of the reasons why inland navigation is subject to very strict regulations – particularly compared with navigation at sea – and rigorous inspections.
+As a recent study shows, all things considered, inland navigation is the most environmentally friendly mode of transport, surpassing even train travel.
 The factors taken into account for the study included impact on the climate, air pollution, accidents and noise pollution.

 At A-ROSA we’re aware that past and present environmental challenges require a long-term approach.
 That’s the only way we’ll be able to preserve both quality of life in urban areas and the natural environment for future generations.
 As a company we believe that this is our responsibility, and our actions in all areas of environmental protection put us at the very forefront of our industry.

 Lasting responsibility: As part of our sustainability strategy, we review and refine the actions listed here on an ongoing basis.